jarekjar/wanderoot/docs/design/game-design.md

-# ReactFarm Game Design Document
+# Wanderoot Game Design Document

 ## Overview

-ReactFarm is a farming simulation game inspired by Stardew Valley, built using modern web technologies.
+Wanderoot is a farming simulation game inspired by Stardew Valley, built using modern web technologies.
 The game combines farming mechanics with RPG elements to create an engaging player experience.

 ## Core Game Mechanics